-Come join us in ushering in Rosh Chodesh with a new Moon feast and a blowing of the shofar!
-Call for this month’s location.
+Join us in ushering in Rosh Chodesh with a new Moon feast and a blowing of the shofar!

 The Torah tells us in Bamidbar (Numbers) 10:10,